 Even if you put a totally solid estate plan in place, it can end up proving worthless if it is not properly updated.
 Estate planning is not a one-and-done type of deal – it should continuously evolve along with your life circumstances.

 No matter who you are, your life will inevitably change: families change, laws change, assets change, and goals change.
-In the absence of any major life events, we recommend reviewing your plan annually to make sure its terms are up to date.
+In the absence of any major life events, I recommend you review your estate plan annually to make sure its terms are up to date.

 1) You get married: Marriage not only changes your relationship status, it changes your legal status.
 Regardless of whether it is your first marriage or fifth, you must take the proper steps to ensure your plan properly reflects your current wishes and needs.